Learning to Generate Better Than Your LLM: Conclusion and Future Work

-In this work, we presented a unifying framework of incorporating a guide policy to enhance reinforcement learning for natural language generation.
-We experimentally verified that modern LLMs are proficient enough at providing guided feedback to improve learning.
-This opens up incredible possibilities to scale the amount of interactive feedback that was prohibitively expensive to get before.
-One notable outcome of this framework is the potential to use black-box feedback from powerful general-purpose LLMs to train a very competitive smaller and cheaper model.
-Even though we demonstrate on specific downstream tasks for this work, our algorithms in principle can be applied for general-purpose text reasoning, but it remains a challenging open question about what a good guide policy for this setting may be.
+We presented a unifying framework of incorporating a guide policy to enhance reinforcement learning for natural language generation.
+Through theoretical justification and experimental validation, we demonstrate that our \framework{} framework can outperform PPO for fine-tuning LLMs.
+Our proposed algorithms \cpi{} and \lolsd{} only require black-box access to the guide policy and are conceptually simple and easy to implement based on \ppo.
+While in our experiment, we demonstrate that supervised fine-tuned models with standard decoding strategies is a good candidate of the guide policy, our framework is general enough to leverage any large LLMs as the guide policy, including those that are not open-sourced.
 Finally, \framework{}'s contributions to the broader large language model literature is complementary to model enhancements, dataset improvements, and prompting discoveries such as in-context prompting.
-We leave it to exciting future work to test the full capabilities of bootstrapping the state-of-the-art advancements in each research direction with \framework{} to improve reinforcement learning for natural language generation.
+We leave it to exciting future work to test the full capabilities of bootstrapping the state-of-the-art advancements in each research direction with \framework{} to improve reinforcement learning for natural language generation.\looseness=-1

-\paragraph{Broader Impact} We focus on LLM fine-tuning.
-No human user is involved during our training, and we present no human study in this work.
-During testing, we evaluate the model on these benchmarks.
-Our methods doesn't explicitly address common issues such as hallucination or harmful societal bias, which are common with LLMs.
-These are all relevant topics of work; however, their scope is orthogonal to our study.
-We do believe that standard LLM safeguards can also be applied to any LLM trained with our method since the learned LLM has the interface as any other LLM.
-We advocate caution and testing to control for various societal effects if deployed.